fb-pixel

 To me, output from an AI bot sounds like it’s been written by an English major—but not quite, because a trained student in English would write better.
 The AI, however, is in the same field of play: AI has a quick felicity with language.
 AI loves correct grammar and florid adjectives and adverbs, and loves to illustrate “points” through vivid verbal portraits and verbal detail.

 But there’s only one problem, not everyone who applies to college is applying to an English department.
-And not everybody should want to sound like one, say, someone applying to a computer science program.
-The thing will AI is that it sounds like a not terribly good English major.
+And not everybody should want to sound like one: say, someone applying to a computer science program.
+The thing with AI is that it sounds like a not terribly good English major.
 “Too Englishy” English major.

 While it might not be apparent in every AI-generated sentence, overall through the course of it’s “arc”—which is another big problem with AI; they don’t have a genuine arc—AI sounds like a very, very smart (think the kid who skipped grades 9-12, think the kid not even from around where you are and maybe not even really from anywhere, and think: middle schooler who has never been outside of his own room—but has read plenty about being outside (trained on it, in fact) through the course of his 25,000 magazine subscription, which he daily re-reads and nightly cross-references with the want ads from 4631 cities in 128 countries and then plots summaries in the form of crosswords.